ntsim/grav-admin-wysiwyg/README.md

 # Admin Wysiwyg Plugin

 The **Admin Wysiwyg** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.

 ## Description

-WYSIWYG editor fro Grav Admin
+Replaces standard Markdown editor available in Grav's Admin plugin with a WYSIWYG editor.

+This is still relatively experimental and is most likely buggy currently.
+Your mileage may vary.